 Social media groups and other online communities such as virtual book clubs are golden for introverts.
 We can follow along without saying anything unless we want to and no one really cares.
 I belong to a couple of special interest groups on Facebook that focuses on topics I am passionate about.
 I’ve actually met some amazing people by participating in group discussions.

-If you are on social media, find a group that interests you and may be on your way to finding a new virtual friend who you could one day meet in person for a cup of tea.
+If you are active on social media, find a group that interests you and perhaps you’ll find a new virtual friend who you could one day meet in person for a cup of tea.

 2. Places of Worship

 If you go to church, I’m sure you’re used to the pastor telling you to turn to your neighbor to greet them.
 Honestly, I don’t like that part of the service because it feels weird.
 The other thing I strongly dislike about church sometimes is, that’s the one place besides school and work that you will find cliques.
 It’s unfortunate, but that’s just the way it is.
 However, I’ve met some friendly, caring women at church, some of whom I still communicate with till this very day.

 Join a women’s group or another auxiliary where you can use your gifts to uplift and encourage other women.
 I’m sure you’ll connect with someone who needs you just as much as you need them.

 Do I attend very many social events?
 Nope.
 But, when I do, I always try to connect with at least one person there.
 Just think about it.
 Of all the people in the room, you can guarantee that someone else there feels just as socially awkward as you do.
 In fact, as I’m writing this, I just received a message from one of my girlfriends I met at an event a while back.
 We’ve been friends for over ten years now.

 Let me start by saying, I know we don’t go to work to make friends, we go to make money.
 Also, some colleagues can get on your last nerves!
 However, every once in awhile, you’ll meet a unicorn or two that will make it hard for you to move on to another place of employment.